 What is the EUDR?

 In short, the EUDR aims to stop products linked to deforestation from entering and circulating the EU market.
-This means that whether you’re selling coffee beans, cocoa powder, or timber furniture, you will need to prove they come from deforestation-free land - and comply with local laws where they’re produced.
+This means that whether you are selling coffee beans, cocoa powder, or timber furniture, you will need to prove they come from deforestation-free land - and comply with local laws where they are produced.

-Let’s say that you are importing tropical timber for flooring.
-Under EUDR, you must show exactly where the wood was harvested and demonstrate that the forest area hasn’t been cleared after December 2020, and that it complies with local legislation.
+Let us say that you are importing tropical timber for flooring.
+Under EUDR, you must show exactly where the wood was harvested and demonstrate that the forest area has not been cleared after December 2020, and that it complies with local legislation.

 Who needs to comply?